rendeyuli/NexusGate/README.en.md

 ## 🤝 Contributing

 We welcome developers of all skill levels to contribute!
-Whether it's fixing bugs, adding features, or improving documentation, your input is valuable.
+Whether it's fixing bugs, adding features, or improving documentation, your contributions are valuable.

 Please check out [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to get started.